bendapootie/neurons/Docs/Journal.md

 		- Train AI in full matches using the genes to guide sexual reproduction But first...
 - Step back and build some scaffolding, starting with UI to control things instead of recompiling to edit a parameter
+	- This will likely require some rearchitecting.
+Until now, some things are nicely encapsulated, but a lot of the App code is one-off and not extensible or maintainable.

 ## 8/26/2022
 ### Current Status